discokalle/musicle/README.md

 ### Functional

-- A social music app
+A social music app.

-- Users can connect their Spotify accounts to get a tailored experience
+- Users can follow each other and see their respective Spotify listening habits
-  - Their profile will contain a summary of different statistics about their listening habits
-- Intended for use in in-person get-togethers (but should work well in a remote settings as well)
+- Multiplayer features that work well both remotely and in-person
-  - Music quizzes that take each person's music taste into account (by looking at their Spotify data)
+  - Music quizzes that take each person's music taste into account, based on thier Spotify data
-  - A live queue for music-listening sessions with a rank-voting mechanism
+  - A live queue for Spotify music-listening sessions with a fair rank-voting mechanism
-    - The song in queue with the most votes will be played next on the connected Spotify device

 ### Technological